 Equity & Environment Fund

-The Equity and Environment Fund, supported by the Civic Engagement Subcommittee, is available for students/student groups for community-based initiatives or projects that sit at the intersection of equity, justice, and sustainability.
-Proposals are now being accepted on a rolling basis.
-Learn more about the criteria for projects and how to submit a proposal.
-To see how proposals will be scored, see the Equity & Environment Fund Review Rubric.
+The Equity & Environment Fund, supported by the Civic Engagement Subcommittee, is available for students and student groups for community-based initiatives or projects that explore and address the intersection of equity, justice, and sustainability.
+Proposals are accepted on a rolling basis.
+Learn more and apply here.

 The GIFT (Green Initiatives Funding Tomorrow) Grant is funded by the Student Council’s Sustainability Committee with assistance from the Office of the Dean of Students.
 GIFT has provided tens of thousands of dollars for student sustainability initiatives since 2011, allowing students to solve sustainability challenges on Grounds through innovation and creativity.
 See the 2019 GIFT Annual Report for previous projects.
 There is no deadline to apply as funding will be allocated on a rolling basis.
 Email completed applications to email@example.com.